Audit performance

-So how do you check the health of your website?
-The first step is to do a site audit: an objective review of what works well and where (and how) there could be improvement.
+Instead, your first step is to perform a site audit, an objective review of what works well, and where it can be improved.

-Auditing your site or app will help you build a resilient, performant experience — and highlight quick wins that can be implemented with minimal sign-off.
-An audit also gives you a baseline for data-driven development.
+Auditing your site or app helps you build a resilient, performant experience.
+Plus, highlight quick wins that can be implemented with minimal sign-off.
+An audit creates a baseline for data-driven development.
 Did a change make things better?
 How does your site compare with competitors?
 You get metrics to prioritize effort, and concrete evidence to brag about once you've made improvements.

 Run Lighthouse on your homepage and save the report data.
 You get a quantified baseline and a todo list for improvements to performance, accessibility, security and SEO.

-Lighthouse is probably still the best place to start, but with a little more time you can also record results from other tools:
+Lighthouse is probably still the best place to start, but with more time you can also record results from other tools:

 • Chrome DevTools Security panel: HTTPS usage.

-• Chrome DevTools Network Panel: load timings; resource sizes and number of requests for HTML, CSS, JavaScript, images, fonts and other files.
+• Chrome DevTools Network requests panel: load timings; resource sizes and number of requests for HTML, CSS, JavaScript, images, fonts and other files.

-• Chrome Task Manager: if your site constantly uses significant CPU or more memory than other apps then you may need to fix memory leaks, task running or resource loading problems.
-Make sure to test your site on devices representative of your users.
+• Chrome Task Manager: If your site regularly uses significant CPU or more memory than other apps, you may need to fix memory leaks, task running, or resource loading problems.

-• WebPagetest: performance for different locations and connection types, caching, time to first byte, CDN usage.
+• WebPagetest: caching, time to first byte, CDN usage.

 • Pagespeed Insights: load performance, data cost and resource usage, including Chrome User Experience report data highlighting real-world performance statistics.